Ah, Blues drum beats!

 - and pauses as well as

 - dotted quarter notes.
-(I will explain dots in music later on.)
+(I will explain the dots later on.)

 Our 7 Blues Drum Beats & How To Count Them